 For example, disabling 3rd party plugins helps you find and fix errors in data integration.
 Similarly, if you’re testing various plugins for site speed, you may need to check multiple candidates for improved performance.

-So, the deactivation of culprit plugins fixes issues in most cases.
-You can proceed to manage plugins once you’ve identified a plugin causing problems on a WordPress site.
+Deactivating culprit plugins fixes issues in most cases.
+Once you’ve identified a plugin causing problems on a WordPress site, you can proceed to manage plugins.
+This is what happens when you deactivate a WordPress plugin.

 Professional Tips

-If you need to disable a specific plugin, here is a list of tips to consider before deactivating.
+If you need to disable a specific plugin, here is a list of tips to consider before deactivating it.
 The following tips help you avoid possible errors caused by deactivating a plugin in WordPress.
-So, let’s proceed to learn consequences of what happens when you deactivate a WordPress Plugin.
+So, let’s proceed to learn the consequences of deactivating a WordPress Plugin.

 - Be aware of possible consequences if you plan to make several plugins stop working.
-You can achieve disabling multiple plugins in the Hosting cPanel options, such as renaming the “Plugins” directory will disable, alter, or change all plugins on a WordPress website.
+You can disable multiple plugins in the Hosting cPanel options, such as renaming the “Plugins” directory, which will disable, alter, or change all plugins on a WordPress website.
+You can also rename a separate plugin’s directory using cPanel File Manager.

 Conclusion